 - How do I take care of the wound after implantation?

 - How do I manage pain, symptoms and medications once back at home?

 - How soon can I return to physical activity, school, work, travel and sexual activities?

 - Are there any support groups or places online where my family member or I can get support or information?

 - What do shocks mean when they occur?

 - What should my family member or I expect when shocked?

 - Can anything be done to minimize the number of non-critical shocks?

-It is natural to have many questions, concerns and emotions about a new ICD.
-Share with your doctors and healthcare team your thoughts and feelings.
-Ask about anything, from body image to fear of shocks to financial issues.
-Be direct, open and honest with your doctors and healthcare team and ask the same from them.
+It's natural to have many questions, concerns and emotions about a new ICD.
+Be direct, open and honest with your doctors and health care team and ask the same from them.